 A beautiful and poignant account of one mother's journey from cleaning houses to finding a home for herself and her daughter.

 'My daughter learned to walk in a homeless shelter.'

 As a struggling single mum, determined to keep a roof over her daughter's head, Stephanie Land worked for years as a maid, working long hours in order to provide for her small family.
 In Maid, she reveals the dark truth of what it takes to survive and thrive in today's inequitable society.

 As she worked hard to climb her way out of poverty as a single parent, scrubbing the toilets of the wealthy, navigating domestic labour jobs as a cleaner whilst also juggling higher education, assisted housing, and a tangled web of government assistance, Stephanie wrote.
 She wrote the true stories that weren't being told.
-The stories of overworked and underpaid Americans.
+The stories of the overworked and underpaid.

-Written in honest, heart-rending prose and with great insight, Maid explores the underbelly of upper-middle class America and the reality of what it's like to be in service to them.
-"I'd become a nameless ghost," Stephanie writes.
-With this book, she gives voice to the "servant" worker, those who fight daily to scramble and scrape by for their own lives and the lives of their children.
+Written in honest, heart-rending prose and with great insight, Maid explores the underbelly of the upper-middle classes and the reality of what it's like to be in service to them.
+'I'd become a nameless ghost,' Stephanie writes.
+With this book, she gives voice to the 'servant' worker, those who fight daily to scramble and scrape by for their own lives and the lives of their children.

 Journalist Stephanie Land's work has been featured in The New York Times, The Washington Post, The Guardian, Vox, Salon, and many other outlets.
 She focuses on social and economic justice as a writing fellow through both the Center for Community Change and the Economic Hardship Reporting Project.

 - Publication date: